tdimino/SocialAGI/docs/blog/2023-07-31-goal-driven-dialog-agents.md

 </div>

-To get a handle on GDDAs, let's explore a specific toy example: the comically persistent GDDA named "Persista".
+To get a handle on GDADs, let's explore a specific toy example: the comically persistent GDAD named "Persista".
 Unlike traditional models, Persista is designed with specific learning goals that she actively pursues throughout a conversation.
 These goals could be anything from learning the user's name to identifying their favorite color or musician.
 This active pursuit of goals represents a major shift from the passivity of traditional models and a step towards a more dynamic form of interaction.

 ```html
 <Context>